iuriikogan/k8s-file-churner/README.md

   deploys x deployments with x replicas/pvcs in x namespaces with x storage class

   ./deploy-k8s/detroy.sh
-  deletes all the namespaces beginning with test
+deletes all the namespaces beginning with $NAMESPACE_PREFIX

 # ./createTestEnv
 Go bin which writes a number of files with random data to /data/ directory